Danieleg82/AzureS2SVPN-Overview/README.md

 The Azure Virtual Network Gateway represents the 1st party, integrated, recommended solution to build IPSEC tunnels to Azure infrastructure.

-Azure VNG in Active/Active mode, represents the most reliable and best-performing setup available, with just some special care to be taken when assessing the usage of stateful remote terminators
+Azure VNG in Active/Active mode, represents the most reliable and best-performing setup available, but we must pay attention at how we configure our IPSEC links, making sure we're applying the best performing and most reliable solution.

+Keeping under control the performances of our VNG is imperative to avoid bad surprises, and Azure offers a good set of instruments for that, based on Azure Monitor.